 - Extreme Dryness(desiccation)

 When your lawn is not covered in snow fall, your grass is susceptible to harsh, dry winds.
 Winter desiccation is the death of dormant or semi dormant grass and plants caused by extreme dryness.
 The fall of 2014 and winter of 2015 left behind a lot of winter damage and we learned a lot.
 It was extremely dry in the Fall, which makes lawns more susceptible to Winterkill.
 The Fall of 2017 and winter so far in 2018 are shaping up to have a significant impact on our warm season grasses.
 This Winterkill can result in plant death.

 - Crown Hydration

-Crown Hydration is the most destructive cause of Winter Kill.
+Crown Hydration is the most destructive cause of Winterkill.
 During late winter, February and March, temperatures can vary from freezing to above freezing for several days at a time.
 The thaw can cause your grass and plants to soften a bit, and become hydrated.
 If rapidly freezing temperatures follow this thawing process, ice formations will form inside the crown of your lawn.
-The crown refers to all of the plant’s aboveground parts, including stems, leaves, and reproductive structures.
+The crown refers to all of the plant’s above ground parts, including stems, leaves, and reproductive structures.
 When ice formations form inside the crown of your grass or plants, cell membranes will either burst or lose all their moisture.
 We, as of now, aren’t to that point in the season yet and aren’t out of the clear just yet.